-Notes: Components may not sum to totals due to rounding.
+Notes: SCMD = Senate Committee Majority Draft, released by the Senate Appropriations Committee Chair on October 18, 2021.
+On October 20, 2021, S. 3034 was introduced reflecting the SCMD text.
+No further action has been taken on this bill.
+Components may not sum to totals due to rounding.
 The Interior Budget in Brief for FY2022 shows higher FY2021 enacted and FY2022 requested totals largely due to differences in rescissions and offsetting collections.